Whale Sharks in La Paz

 Swimming with whale sharks in La Paz is one of the most iconic wildlife experiences in Baja California Sur.
 Each season, these gentle giants arrive in the calm, plankton-rich waters of La Paz Bay, creating one of the best opportunities in Mexico to snorkel alongside whale sharks in their natural habitat.

 The whale shark season in La Paz does not start on a fixed calendar date.
 By law, the protected viewing area opens only when authorities confirm the presence of more than seven whale sharks inside the designated zone and declare conditions safe.
-In most years, the best time to swim with whale sharks in La Paz is from late fall through spring, with December to March usually offering the best chances of sightings.
+In most years, the best time to swim with whale sharks in La Paz is from late fall through spring, with December to April usually offering the best chances of sightings.

-Whale Shark Regulations in La Paz
+Swim with Whale Shark Regulations

 What to Expect